denisecase/smart-sales-docs/D43_Choose_DW_Tools.md

-# Choose Your DW Tools
+# DW Tools: Choose Your Adventure

-## Choose Your Data Warehousing Option

 Decide how you want to create your data warehouse - which tools and techniques do you want to learn?

+## Choose Your Data Warehousing Tools

 - A: If new, **SQLite** is the most accessible and reliable starting point.
 - B: **DuckDB** is also lightweight and built specifically for OLAP-style analytics.